 Impulse And Momentum

-Principle Of Impulse and Momentum Impulse is defined as the integral of a force acting on an object, with respect to time.
+Impulse is defined as the integral of a force acting on an object, with respect to time.
 This means that impulse contains the product of force and time.
 Impulse changes the momentum of an object.
 As a result, a large force applied for a short period of time can produce the same momentum change as a small force applied for a long period of time.
 An impulse can act on an object to change either its linear momentum, angular momentum, or both.
-In many real life problems involving impulse and momentum, the impulse acting on a body consists of a large force acting for a very short period of time for example, a hammer strike, or a collision between two bodies.

 The following problem illustrates the principle of impulse and momentum.